-In this unit students further develop an understanding of the concept of narrative in media products and forms in different contexts.
-Narratives in both traditional and newer forms include film, television, sound, news, print, photography, games, and interactive digital forms.
-Students analyse the influence of developments in media technologies on individuals and society, examining in a range of media forms the effects of media convergence and hybridisation on the design, production and distribution of narratives in the media and audience engagement, consumption and reception.
+In this unit, students further develop an understanding of the concept of narrative in media products and forms in different contexts.
+Narratives in both traditional and newer forms include film, television, digital streamed productions, audio news, print, photography, games and interactive digital forms.
+Students analyse the influence of developments in media technologies on individuals and society; design, production and distribution of narratives in the media; and audience engagement, consumption and reception.

 Students undertake production activities to design and create narratives that demonstrate an awareness of the structures and media codes and conventions appropriate to corresponding media forms.